bigfatbird/django-todo/README.md

-A todo app, based on WSV LearnDjango
+A todo app, based on [WSVs Django For Beginners](https://djangoforbeginners.com/)